richtastic/ff/src/3DR/wiki/app.md

 project typical numbers:
 	10~100  number of images
-		each imag has ~ 0.2 other matched images
+		each image has ~ 0.2 other matched images
 	~N*(1 + 0.2) pairs
 		~N! pairs of images
 	20~200 pairs